 Finding the animal.
 Once you've found the animal you shot, check to see if its eyes are open.
 If they're not, the animal probably isn't dead.
 If its eyes are open, touch one of the eyes with a long stick.
 If the animal is still alive, touching one of the eyes with a long stick will keep you out of harm's way and alert you to the fact that it's still alive.
 Once the animal is dead, field dress and cool the meat immediately.
 Temperatures are usually warm during the fall archery hunt, which can cause the meat to spoil quickly.

 Learn about fire restrictions beforehand.
 Check to see if campfires are allowed in the area where you'll hunt.
 Due to the extreme drought conditions, campfires are not allowed on many public lands this year.
-If campfires are allowed, make sure it’s completely extinguished before you leave it.
+If campfires are allowed and you use one, make sure it's completely extinguished before you leave it.
 Pour water on the fire, stir it, add more water and stir again until it is cold to the touch.
-If it’s too hot to touch, it’s too hot to leave.
+If it's too hot to touch, it's too hot to leave.
 Visit the Utah Fire Sense website for more tips.

 Know the rules in the Big Game Field Regulations Guidebook.
 Make sure you are familiar with all the rules before you go hunting.
 You can get a free copy of the 2021 Utah Big Game Field Regulations Guidebook on the DWR website.